 - Drag and drop design is a pro feature

 Getting the most out of your payment solution

 Now that you’ve chosen a payment gateway and one of the WP plugins off the list, it’s time to earn money.
 That requires a plan to gather traffic to your site once it is ready to go.

-The most efficient way to drive sales, regardless of product, is funnels.
+The most efficient way to drive sales regardless of product is through funnels.
 At the top of a funnel is the cold leads, in other words, the folks who do not know they need your service.
 Then they buy into one of your small promotions, like a workbook or a small gift for a spouse.